A stitch in time saves nine.

 }

-• To create a mixin you use the @mixin directive and give it a name.
+- To create a mixin you use the

-• After you create your mixin, you can then use it as a CSS declaration starting with @include followed by the name of the mixin.
+inside the parentheses so we can pass in a transform of whatever we want. - After you create your mixin, you can then use it as a CSS declaration starting with

 4. Extend/Inheritance

-• In our example we're going to create a simple series of messaging for errors, warnings and successes using another feature which goes hand in hand with extend, placeholder classes.
+lets you share a set of CSS properties from one selector to another.
+It helps keep your Sass very DRY (Don't Repeat Yourself). - In our example we're going to create a simple series of messaging for errors, warnings and successes using another feature which goes hand in hand with extend, placeholder classes.

-• A placeholder class is a special type of class that only prints when it is extended, and can help keep your compiled CSS neat and clean.
+- A placeholder class is a special type of class that only prints when it is extended, and can help keep your compiled CSS neat and clean.

 SCSS SYNTAX